pymupdf/PyMuPDF/docs/document.rst

     .. method:: subset_fonts()

-      *(New in v1.18.7)*
+      *(New in v1.18.7, changed in v1.18.9)*

-      PDF only: Investigate eligible fonts for their use by text in the document.
-If a font is supported and a size reduction is possible, a subset of that font is built with a reduced character set, and the respective text is rewritten.
+      PDF only: **Experimental:** Investigate eligible fonts for their use by text in the document.
+If a font is supported and a size reduction is possible, that font is replaced by a version with a character subset.

       Use this method immediately before saving the document.
 The following features and restrictions apply for the time being:

-      * Package `fontTools <https://pypi.org/project/fonttools/>`_  must be installed.
+      * Package `fontTools <https://pypi.org/project/fonttools/>`_ **must be installed**.
 It is required for creating the font subsets.
-      * Supported font types include only embedded OTF, TTF and WOFF that are not already subsets.
+      * Supported font types only include embedded OTF, TTF and WOFF that are **not already subsets**.
       * The script directory must be available for writing temporary files during the subsetting process.
-      * All text using a subsetted font will be rewritten.
-Under typical circumstances this should lead to an identical appearance, but the following deviations are possible:

-        - Individual, by-character spacing is ignored, and resp. text is written with spacing as determined by the font.
-        - Rewritten text will always be visible: any previous restrictions like hidden text, optional content text, etc. are ignored.
+      * **Changed in v1.18.9:** A subset font directly replaces its original -- text remains untouched and **is not rewritten.** It thus should retain all its properties, like spacing, hiddenness, control by Optional Content, etc.

-      The greatest benefit can probably achieved when creating new PDFs using large fonts.
-In these cases the amount of text is typically relatively small.
-Using this feature can reduce the embedded font by more than 95% easily.
+      The greatest benefit can be achieved when creating new PDFs using large fonts like is typical for Asian scripts.
+In these cases, the set of actually used unicodes mostly is small compared to the number of glyphs in the font.
+Using this feature can easily reduce the embedded font binary by two orders of magnitude -- from several megabytes to a low two-digit kilobyte amount.

     .. attribute:: outline